By Upkeep Media | January 10th, 2024

 Security Deposit Limits in Arizona

 As an Arizona landlord, you must abide by a certain limit when charging Arizona tenants a security deposit.
 Arizona security deposit laws, specifically, require that the maximum limit be the equivalent of 1.5X the monthly rent.
-So if, for example, the rent is $1,000 a month, then the maximum deposit to ask the tenant would be $1,500.
+So if, for example, the rent is $1,000 a month, then the maximum security deposit to ask the tenant would be $1,500.

 Note that Arizona law permits landlords to ask for advance rent.
 That is both the first and last month’s rent.
 And whereas such payment isn’t a security deposit, landlords often require it before a tenant can move in.